East Timor Travel Information

 Electrical current is 220 volts, 50Hz.
 Plugs are generally of the twin round-pin or twin flat-prong variety.

 The two official languages of East Timor are Portuguese and Tetum.

-Visitors to this exotic country should arm themselves with mosquito prophylaxis and plenty of mosquito repellent, no matter which region they are visiting, as malaria is a problem.
-Vaccinations are recommended for hepatitis A, hepatitis B and typhoid.
-A yellow fever vaccination is required for all travellers arriving from yellow-fever-infected areas.
+Visitors to this exotic country should protect themselves from mosquito bites, as there is a risk of malaria in certain areas and during certain times of year.
+Safety measures include covering up, using insect repellent, staying in enclosed air-conditioned accommodations and taking antimalarial medication.
+Vaccinations are recommended for hepatitis A, hepatitis B and typhoid; a yellow fever vaccination is required for all travellers arriving from yellow fever infected areas.

 Become our East Timor Travel Expert